SumoLogic/sumologic-kubernetes-tools/README.md

   -- customer-trace-tester
 ```

-You can configure tool by setting env variables: such as `COLLECTOR_HOSTNAME` and stress-tester specific ones:
+You can configure this tool by setting the following env variables:

 - `COLLECTOR_HOSTNAME` (default=collection-sumologic-otelcol.sumologic) - the hostname/service of OpenTelemetry Collector
 - `TOTAL_TRACES` (default=1) - total number of traces to generate
 - `SPANS_PER_TRACE` (default=1) - number of spans per trace